Springjunky/docker-local-build-environment/README.md

 ### My next steps

 * Pump up the Image with latest docker, ansible, gitlab and Sonatype Nexus
-* move the personal DNS-Server outsite the docker-compose (ENV)
+* move the personal DNS-Server outsite the docker-compose (ENV) at this time it is hardcode in the compose-file
 * optimze Dockerfiles to use less number of layers during build
 *